-Key Differences Between Indigo Snake vs Black Racer
+Key Differences Between Eastern Indigo Snake vs Black Racer

-Let’s take a closer look at the key differences between the indigo snake vs black racer.
+Let’s take a closer look at the key differences between the eastern indigo snake and black racer.

 Indigo snakes are the longest snakes native to the United States; they can grow up to nine feet long.
-There are two common species of indigo snakes – Texas indigo snakes and eastern indigo snakes.
+In the U.S., there are two common species of indigo snakes – Texas indigo snakes and eastern indigo snakes.
 Black racers are medium-sized, slender-bodied snakes, but they are around 4.5 feet long.
 Indigo snakes have thick bodies with narrow heads.

-One difference to note in indigo snakes vs black racers is their range.
-Indigo snakes can be found only in the southeastern United States, in Florida, Georgia, Alabama, and Mississippi.
+One difference to note between eastern indigo snakes and black racers is their range: Eastern indigo snakes can be found only in the southeastern United States, in Florida, Georgia, Alabama, and Mississippi.
 Black racers also live in the southeastern part of the United States, but they can be found as far north as southern Maine, and far west as eastern Texas.

-In comparison, indigo snakes vs black racers look very similar.
+In comparison, eastern indigo snakes vs black racers look very similar.
 They both have black to blue-black bodies with lighter bellies and narrow heads.
-But, indigo snakes have orange-colored chins and throats, whereas black racers have white chins.
-In addition, indigo snakes have much thicker bodies than black racers.
+But, eastern indigo snakes have orange-colored chins and throats, whereas black racers have white chins.
+In addition, eastern indigo snakes have much thicker bodies than black racers.

-The indigo snake and black racer share many characteristics when it comes to behavior.
+The eastern indigo snake and black racer share many characteristics when it comes to behavior.
 They’re both active only during daylight hours.
 Both species lack venom and will only bite humans when threatened or provoked.
-Indigo snakes rear up and flatten their necks like cobras to make themselves appear more dangerous than they are.
+Indigo snakes rear up and flatten their heads to make themselves appear larger and more dangerous.
 Similarly, black racers coil up and vibrate their tails like rattlesnakes to scare off predators.

 Black racers eat everything from insects to fish to bird eggs.
 They are also known to eat amphibians, small mammals, and birds.
-Indigo snakes are particularly known for eating other snakes, even the venomous rattlesnake.
+Eastern indigo snakes are particularly known for eating other snakes, even the venomous rattlesnake.